sagemath/sage-archive-2023-02-01/src/doc/en/tutorial/tour_coercion.rst

 In algebra, objects sharing the same kind of algebraic structures are collected in so-called "categories".
-So, there is a rough analogy between the class hierarchy in Sage and the hierarchy of categores.
+So, there is a rough analogy between the class hierarchy in Sage and the hierarchy of categories.
 However, this analogy of Python classes and categories shouldn't be stressed too much.
 After all, mathematical categories are implemented in Sage as well: